 There’s an emerging trend in the national college completion movement: a group of small but powerful Student Success Centers is creating statewide impact by organizing their states' community colleges around common action to accelerate efforts to improve persistence and completion.
 Student Success Centers are statewide intermediary organizations that provide faculty and staff with venues to share and learn, aggregate technical assistance efforts, and help colleges collaborate.
 The Centers build a cohesive approach to policy advocacy across their state’s community colleges so that resources are spent efficiently and reforms help as many students as possible earn postsecondary credentials.

-With funding from The Kresge Foundation and the Bill & Melinda Gates Foundation, Jobs for the Future’s Postsecondary State Policy team manages the Student Success Center Network, providing technical assistance and creating connective tissue between the existing Centers.
-Since the first Center was established in 2010, JFF now manages a robust network of 12 Centers, serving over half of the nation’s community college students.
+Jobs for the Future’s Postsecondary State Policy team manages the Student Success Center Network, providing technical assistance and creating connective tissue between the existing Centers.
+Since the first Center was established in 2010, JFF now manages a robust network of 13 Centers, serving over half of the nation’s community college students.
+Support for the SSC Network is provided by The Kresge Foundation and the Bill & Melinda Gates Foundation, as well as local funders such as the Ford Family Foundation and the Oregon Community Foundation.

 , New Jersey